The Bizarre and Beautiful Chewbacca

 Here I am, staring at my chapped fingers asking them to write a coherent post about an art museum.
 My diamond anniversary museum, if you will, and only my second art museum.
 At least at the first one, The Housatonic Museum of Art, I had company to help me better craft a story.
 Here?
 Just me, a tiny room, and some weirdly cool and very old art.

 Before leaving my job in Middletown, I was able to use some long lunches to check out some of the sites in town.
-On one such foray after some Middletown Heritage Trail sites, I popped in to see what Wesleyan’s premier art space had to offer.
-(There are three in total.)
+On one such foray while checking out some Middletown Heritage Trail sites, I popped in to see what Wesleyan’s premier art space had to offer.

 The historic Alsop House, listed in the National Register of Historic Places, is a distinguished architectural monument of the pre-Civil War period.
 The lot was acquired in 1835 and the house was built between 1838-1840 by Richard Alsop IV, son of the poet and “Hartford wit,” Richard Alsop III.
 Later, in 1948, it was purchased by Wesleyan with funds given by Harriet and George W. Davison (B.A.
 Wesleyan 1892).